mbrenn3/GT-on-chip/170322/report.md

 The remaining cell mix and inducer was kept in the cold room to be combined as a control.
 After the device chamber is full of emulsion the heated stage is turned to 37C, and the control cells are placed in a heated block.

+*The entire chamber is not full of droplets.
+The generator failed about half-way through.
+A long 'string' of fouled area formed causing jetting rather then nice droplet formation.
+Flow rate of 50 ul/h was used for oil and 10 uL/h for the aqueous.*

-*reaction started at:*
+*reaction started at: 3:20*

 **Emlusion Breaking**

-Emulsion is flowed from the device after 30 min into a reaction tube.
+Emulsion is flowed from the device after 30 min into a centrifuge tube.
 Both reaction tubes were taken out and placed at room temperature while emulsion breaking was preformed.

 1. Starting with emlusion add 200 uL CAT